Pringles505/Echo-Chat/README.md

 #### **Prerequisites**

+`SHA-512` is a hashing algorithm used to convert text of any size into a fixed-size string.

-`Scalar Multiplcation` in the context of Elliptic Curve Cryptography, is the repeated addition of a point on the curve to itself, this is the keystone in ECC
+`Scalar Multiplication` in the context of Elliptic Curve Cryptography, is the repeated addition of a point on the curve to itself, this is the keystone in ECC

 `Clamping` is the process by which the keys are adjusted by byte, preventing certain subgroup attacks and from foreign malicious public key attacks.
 | Byte Index | Description             | Operation                       | Bit Constraint Result             | Purpose                                                  |